"Discipline is The Steady Ground Where True Growth Flourishes

 Thought 2 Ponder

-True prayer is not measured by eloquence but by sincerity.
-It is better to have a heart without words than words without heart.
-In prayer, the soul meets the divine longing—God’s thirst for humanity meets humanity’s thirst for God.
-As prayer deepens, the heart expands, becoming a vessel large enough to hold the fullness of God’s presence and love.
+True prayer is not measured by eloquence, but by sincerity.
+It is far better to have a heart without words than words without heart.
+In the sacred act of prayer, the soul meets the divine longing—where God’s thirst for His children meets humanity’s thirst for God.

 The Power Of Prayer